 xFyro Aria is the latest addition in the xFyro True wireless earbuds lineup.
-Before xFyro Aria, xFyro introduces us with xFyro xS2 which, surprisingly, worked out brilliantly.
+Before xFyro Aria, xFyro introduced xFyro xS2 which, surprisingly, worked out brilliantly.
 You can read the xFyro xS2 review here.

 Truly Wireless Earbuds have always been a debatable topic.
-Audiophiles will always give preference to wired earphones, which is not wrong at all, while people on-the-go are loving this new tech.
+Audiophiles will always give preference to wired headphones, which is not wrong at all, while people on-the-go are loving this new truly wireless earbuds lifestyle.

 We have a lot of options for best wireless earbuds, the good ones are hefty costly, cheap ones are pain, affordable one asks for compromises.
 To minimize this gap between them, we have xFyro Aria true wireless earbuds.

 You can use coupon code THETECHTOYS10 to get 10% Discount on xFyro Aria.

 Unlike xS2, Aria comes in a slightly big box with some product features and xFyro’s address on it.
 It’s clean and minimalistic.
 I Liked it.

 On opening the box, you will find a Magnetic Charging Dock which is also a carrying case, 2 extra pair of earbud tips, USB to Micro-USB Charging Cable, 1 Pair of Ear wings, a user-manual and a pair of wireless earbuds, obviously.

 One major upgrade I found is, USB to Micro USB cable quality.
 The cable is now long enough and the quality is sturdy.
 It doesn’t look cheap anymore.
 Appreciate that.

 Talking about the design, xFyro Aria comes with a plastic carrying case which is also a magnetic charging dock.
 The dock is around 5 cm in diameter and 3 cm in height and covered with a soft-touch finishing.